cgspeck/X-Touch-Mini-FS2020-TemplateMaker/README.md

 ## Current limitations

-- only processes values for Layer A (since this is all I use)
+- only processes and displays values for Layer A

-PRs are welcomed.
+- does not emit secondary button text (`event_long_press`)

 ## Inspiration